1 Apps

 maven created packages.

-Nuts stands for Network Updatable Things Services tool.
-It is designed to support multiple package formats and even
+tool.
+It's designed to support multiple package formats and even

 multiple languages (platforms like dotnet and python), even-though, the current implementation supports only java.

-nuts artifacts are stored into repositories.
-A repository may be local for storing local nuts
+artifacts are stored into repositories.
+A

 or remote for accessing remote artifacts (good examples are remote maven repositories).
 It may

-also be a proxy repository so that remote artifacts are fetched and cached locally to save network
+so that remote artifacts are fetched and cached locally to save network

 resources.

-One manages a set of repositories called a workspace (analogous to pip 'virtualenv').
-Managed packages
+One manages a set of repositories called a

 (artifacts) have descriptors that depict dependencies between them.
-This dependency is seamlessly handled by nuts
+This dependency is seamlessly handled by

 to resolve and download and cache on-need dependencies over the wire.

-nuts is a swiss army knife tool as it acts like (and supports) maven build tool to have an abstract
+is a swiss army knife tool as it acts like (and supports) maven

-view of the the artifacts dependency and like zypper/apt-get/pip/npm package manager tools
+view of the the artifacts

-to install and uninstall artifacts allowing multiple versions of the very same artifact to be installed.
+artifacts allowing multiple versions of the very same artifact to be installed.

 Dependencies are fetched according to the current operating system type, distribution and hardware